tlhutch/test-playbooks/docs/test_plans/features/36_workflow_approval_notifications.md

     - [x] Workflow level: confirm that the notification is sent for all the approval nodes in the workflow job template

 ### RBAC
-- [ ] Confirm that a user with permissions can create/ enable notifications
+- [x] Confirm that a user with permissions can create/ enable notifications
-- [ ] Confirm that a user without permissions can not create/ enable notifications
+- [x] Confirm that a user without permissions can not create/ enable notifications

 ### Edge cases
-- [ ] Confirm that the option for enabling approval notifications is not available for any tower resource apart from a workflow and organization eg: normal job, project
+- [x] Confirm that the option for enabling approval notifications is not available for any tower resource apart from a workflow and organization eg: normal job, project
-- [ ] Confirm notifications on "any" event